nathanial/geist/MesherPlan.md

 - Use bitsets for parity; compact `u32` indices into a small `(MaterialId, LightBin)` table.
 - Toggle spans row-wise; consider `memxor` for whole rows.

+Note on keys at S=2 (memory-friendly):
+- To keep memory modest at higher S, avoid a global per-cell key array.
+Instead, when traversing a plane for emission, compute `(MaterialId, LightBin)` on-the-fly for only the cells on that plane to build the 2-D mask.
+You can also store a compact per-plane key table (u16 indices) rather than a crate-wide table.
+This keeps peak RAM close to the mask size and avoids scaling issues as S grows.

 ---

 ## Edge Cases & Policies